 Your future employer is more likely to know of that university or expert, and it suggests that you have more specific knowledge of the area where you’re going to work.

-If you’re in a field as a user experience design (UX), for example, and you want to work as a freelancer or at a small design agency, then you should probably focus on acquiring the specific skills you need rather than paying extra to get a certificate from a recognised institution.
+When choosing an online course to do, remember to choose a course with specific skills relating to the technical space that you’re in.
+For example, if you’re in a field of user experience (UX) design, and you want to work as a freelancer or at a small design agency, then you should probably focus on acquiring the specific skills you need rather than paying extra to get a certificate from a recognised institution.

 Companies that hire freelance designers, and small design agencies, generally don’t care about the pedigree of your education.
 All they care about is whether or not you’re good at design!